 Do you think long-term care insurance is too expensive?

-Alternatives to "stand alone" long-term care (LTC) insurance policies do exist!
-We are very excited about new hybrid insurance products that have all the benefits of stand-alone policies and then some.
+Alternatives to "stand-alone" long-term care (LTC) insurance policies do exist!
+We are very excited about new hybrid insurance products with all the benefits of stand-alone policies and more.
 If you have ever looked at LTC insurance and asked, "What if I never use it?
 I could be paying premiums for 20 years, and what if premiums increase when I am older?"
 Then a hybrid LTC plan is worth a look.
-LTC planning is important and, there are several options.
+LTC planning is important, and there are several options.
 It is better to have a plan and no insurance than to have no plan at all!